fabiotorrib/LinuxFedoraDevConfig/README.md

 ## ENV Launcher

-Um script interativo que centraliza a gestão de ambientes Python no Linux.
-Ele permite criar novos ambientes tanto com **Conda** quanto com **uv**, listar os já existentes, e abrir qualquer um deles diretamente no **VS Code** com o interpretador configurado automaticamente.
+An interactive script that centralizes Python environment management on Linux.
+It lets you create new environments with **Conda** or **uv**, list existing ones, and open any of them directly in **VS Code** with the interpreter set automatically.

 #### ~/condalinux.sh